Guarantor Mortgages

 Frequently asked.

-Most lenders require the guarantor to be a homeowner, particularly for property-based guarantor mortgages where the lender places a charge on the guarantor’s property.
-For savings-based or income-based guarantor mortgages, homeownership is preferred but not always essential.
-Your adviser can match you with a lender whose requirements suit your guarantor’s situation.
+Usually, yes.
+Most lenders want the guarantor to own their home, especially for property-based guarantor mortgages where a charge is placed on that home.
+For savings-based or income-based deals it is preferred but not always required.
+An adviser can match you with a lender whose rules suit your guarantor.

 Talk to a specialist.